social-media-ethics-automation/book/book_contents/ch21_conclusions/01_what_we_covered.md

 ## Ethics
-We covered a number of ethics frameworks and you got practice applying them in diffierent situations:
+We covered a number of ethics frameworks and you got practice applying them in different situations:
 - Confucianism
 - Taoism
 - Virtue Ethics